How to take part

-If you are joining our virtual events from China and are experiencing connection problems you may wish to utilise a Virtual Private Network (VPN).
+If you are joining our virtual events and are experiencing connection problems you may wish to utilise a Virtual Private Network (VPN).

 A VPN is a method of securing communications between your computer and another network.
 A VPN helps not only hide passwords from a cyber eavesdropper, but also provides a degree of privacy since it hides the content of your data.

-A small number of previous participants trying to access our virtual events from China have told us that they experienced minor difficulties in accessing our events platforms, but that these have easily been resolved by accessing the events after registering for a VPN service.
+A small number of previous participants trying to access our virtual events from international locations have told us that they experienced minor difficulties in accessing our events platforms, but that these have easily been resolved by accessing the events after registering for a VPN service.